 When you start using R you may find it rather frustrating, particularly if you are not already familiar with using command-driven software packages.
-This is because, rather than picking actions from a menu as you would do with a graphic-user interface, you need to enter each command as a line of text.
-To make things more complicated, the text needs to be entered in a very precise manner, including using exactly the same uppercase and lowercase letters provided in the instructions for each exercise.
-This means that any typos you make will cause your commands not to work, and R will not necessarily provide you with suggestions or indications as to what has gone wrong.
-Since the aim of this workbook is to help you get up and running with biological data analysis in R as quickly as possible, rather than testing your typing skills, you will find a text document called R_CODE BASIC_STATS WORKBOOK.DOC in the compressed folder containing all the data required to complete these exercises (instructions for downloading this folder can be found at the start of Chapter Three).
+This is because, rather than picking actions from a menu as you would do with a graphic user interface, you need to enter blocks of code before running them.
+To make things more complicated, the code in these blocks needs to be entered in a very precise manner, including using exactly the same uppercase and lowercase letters provided in the instructions for each exercise.
+This means that any typos you make will cause your code not to work, and R will not necessarily provide you with suggestions or indications as to what has gone wrong.
+Since the aim of this workbook is to help you get up and running with making biological data visualisations using R as quickly as possible, rather than testing your typing skills, you will find a text document called R_CODE_DATA_VISUALISATION_WORKBOOK.DOC in the compressed folder containing all the data required to complete these exercises (instructions for downloading this folder can be found at the start of Chapter Three).
 This document provides a copy of all the R code used in the flow diagrams that you will find at the start of each exercise.
 You can, therefore, choose to simply copy and paste the required code into R from this document without having to worry about making mistakes while typing it.
-Once you are familiar with how to complete a specific task, you can then work out how to modify this basic code to allow you to do other, related tasks, and you will be given the opportunity to do this as part of each exercise.
-To help with this, the commands provided in the above document have been colour-coded.
+Once you are familiar with how to complete a specific task, you can then work out how to modify this code to allow you to do other, related tasks, and you will be given the opportunity to do this as part of each exercise.
+To help with this, the blocks of code provided in the above document have been colour-coded.
 This not only makes it easier for you to work out what each different part does, it also makes it easier to work out which bits need be modified to make them do something different.
 If you wish to learn more about how to create R code to do specific tasks for yourself, we recommend reading Getting Started with R: An Introduction for Biologists by Andrew P. Beckerman, Dylan Z. Childs and Owen L. Petchey.